Why Do Torch Lighters Stop Working? The 7 Hidden Killers & Fixes

 For Problem Lighters, Check Out The Ultimate Lighter Troubleshooting Guide

-Hidden Killer #5: Fingerprint Acid & Ceramic Fouling
+Hidden Killer #5: Skin Oils & Ceramic Fouling (The Igniter Short-Circuit)

 Shop High Quality Butane At Amazon

-Instead of waiting for it to fail, I perform this 3-step ritual on my entire collection on the first of every month.
-It takes 2 minutes and saves me hundreds in replacements.
+Instead of waiting for my favorite torch to sputter and die on me, I added this simple, 3-step monthly ritual to my calendar on the first of every month.
+It takes exactly two minutes and will make an inexpensive lighter last for years:

 Frequently Asked Questions: Understanding Lighter Failure